Skye Terrier

 About the Skye Terrier

-Standing 9 to 10 inches tall and weighing 35 to 45 pounds, the Skye Terrier is a small-sized dog with a distinctive appearance and charming personality.
-They are well-suited to active families who can provide the exercise, training, and companionship this breed craves.
+Standing 9 to 10 inches tall and weighing 35 to 45 pounds, the Skye Terrier is a small-sized dog.
+Their extraordinarily long, flowing coat that parts down the back and covers their eyes, combined with their twice-as-long-as-tall body, makes them unmistakable.
+They are well-suited to owners who can provide the exercise, training, and companionship this breed thrives on.

 Lifespan Overview